 The affinity laws state that the power requirement increases by the velocity cubed, meaning that while even a small increase in speed requires much more power, a modest speed reduction can yield significant energy savings.
-Figure 4 illustrates how a pump or fan running at half speed consumes only one-eighth of the power of one running at full speed - by reducing the motor speed by 20 per cent, the required power can be lowered by up to 50 per cent.
+A pump or fan running at half speed consumes only one-eighth of the power of one running at full speed - by reducing the motor speed by 20 per cent, the required power can be lowered by up to 50 per cent.